TaraRoopram/KR2_BN/README.md

 python -m unittest discover testing
 ```

-Alternatively, it is also possible to clone this repository and running
+Alternatively, it is also possible to clone this repository and run
 the tests in an IDE such as PyCharm.

 ## Reproducing the Experiments
 As shown in the paper, two experiments were conducted and their
 results can be reproduced as follows.
 Please note that the results
-may vary per machine, but their general pattern should still be apparent
+may vary per machine, but the general pattern as presented in the paper
-as presented in the paper.
+should still be apparent.

 ### Experiment 1: Ordering Heuristics
-The test set consisted of binary tree shaped BNs of four different sizes.
+The test set consisted of four binary tree shaped BNs of different sizes.
 The following command can be run to reproduce the results for each
 BN size, respectively:
 ```commandline